WPBT

-WPBT (channel 2), is a PBS member television station in Miami, Florida, United States.
-It serves as the flagship station of South Florida PBS, which also owns Boynton Beach-licensed fellow PBS member WXEL-TV (channel 42, serving the West Palm Beach market) and Miami-licensed Class A station WURH-CD (channel 13).
+WPBT (channel 2) is a PBS member television station in Miami, Florida, United States.
+It serves as the flagship station of South Florida PBS, which also owns Boynton Beach–licensed fellow PBS member WXEL-TV (channel 42, serving the West Palm Beach market) and Miami-licensed low-power station WURH-LD (channel 13).
 The three stations share transmitter facilities on Northwest 199th Street in Andover; WPBT's studios are located on Northeast 20th Avenue in North Miami.
 In addition to serving the Miami–Fort Lauderdale market, the station has significant viewership in much of the West Palm Beach market (alongside WXEL-TV), and is the only Miami area television station to serve the entire South Florida metropolis.

 WPBT is one of two PBS member stations serving the Miami–Fort Lauderdale market, alongside WLRN-TV (channel 17), owned by Miami-Dade County Public Schools.

 History

 The Community Television Foundation of South Florida was formed in November 1953.
 It immediately jumped into the bidding for Florida's first non-commercial educational television station.
 The only major competition came from the Dade County School Board.
 Ultimately, the Federal Communications Commission (FCC) awarded licenses to both groups in a time-share arrangement.
 They signed on channel 2 as a shared operation on August 12, 1955, operating as a member station of National Educational Television (NET) under the call letters WTHS-TV.

 Under the arrangement, the school board and the foundation alternated airtime on channel 2 airing their programming from separate studios.
 The school board would air five hours of educational programming during the day, while Community Television Foundation was responsible for evening programming.

 Gradually, Community Television Foundation expanded nighttime broadcasting hours, especially after the school board began WSEC-TV (channel 17) as a secondary station.
 WTHS-TV's broadcast day increased further after the formation of the Public Broadcasting Service (PBS) in 1969.
 At that time, the foundation began using the WPBT call letters for its programming.
 WTHS-TV continued to share the channel with WPBT until the Dade County Schools moved all instructional programming to WSEC-TV.

 As both PBS and South Florida grew during the 1970s, it became apparent that a time-share arrangement was no longer feasible for what had become a major market.
 Finally, in 1979, the Dade County School Board relinquished its share of channel 2 and returned the WTHS license to the FCC.
 The board moved WTHS' programming inventory to channel 17, which changed its calls to WLRN-TV.